dita-ot/docs/resources/theme/Styles.md

 [refine-margin-space-indent]: https://www.w3.org/TR/xsl11/#refine-margin-space-indent

 There is no default theme that defines base key values.
 Instead, a theme extends the PDF2 default styling.
-If you want to set sane defaults, use [`extends` key](#extending-themes) to set defaults.
+If you want to define common settings, create a theme file for shared settings, and use the [`extends` key](#extending-themes) in other themes to build on the common foundation.

 ```yaml
 style: